grafana/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    1. Wait until queriers and rulers have restarted and are ready.

-   1. The resouce utilization of queriers and rulers should return to pre-migration levels and you can scale them down to previous numbers.
+   1. The resource utilization of queriers and rulers should return to pre-migration levels and you can scale them down to previous numbers.

 1. Undo the doubling of series limits done in the first step.